Connect Google Optimize with Google Analytics in just a few steps with ExactMetrics.

 - Input the website where you will conduct the experiment.

-- Pick between three different experiment types.
+- Pick your experiment type.

 Step 3: Link Your Optimize Account to Google Analytics

 Next, you’ll see a detailed overview of your newly created experiment.
 Here you can connect your Optimize account to your Google Analytics account.